romanmicuda/weather-app/README.md

 ### Set Up Environment Variables

 1. Create a `.env` file in the root of your project.
+2. Create an account in OpeanWeather https://openweathermap.org/api
-2. Add the following environment variables to the `.env` file:
+3. Add the following environment variables to the `.env` file:

    ```env
    REACT_APP_API_URL='https://api.openweathermap.org/data/2.5'